Tanjy55/tp/docs/DeveloperGuide.md

 !['Architecture diagram'](./src/architecturediagram.png)

-The class diagram below show a simplified class diagram that represents the primary relationship between all classes.
+The class diagram below show a simplified overview class diagram that represents the primary relationship between all classes.

 !['Class diagram'](./src/quotelyclassdiagram.png)

-Main components of the Architecture

-* At app launch, it initialises the logger, parser and instantiate data objects

 The program work is done by the following main components:

 * `Quotely`
     * Launches and Exit.
     * Serves as the central coordinator across all layers.
-  * Initializes and connects the Parser, Ui, Storage, and LoggerConfig.
+    * Initialises and connects the Parser, Ui, Storage, and LoggerConfig.
     * Delegates user input to the Parser and executes the resulting Command.
     * Manages persistence via JsonSerializer and Storage.
     * Ensure consistent state between memory (QuoteList) and local disk file.
 * `Parser`
     * Parses user CLI input
     * Identifies command type and extracts arguments.
     * Instantiates the appropriate Command subclass.
     * Handles input validation and formatting errors.
     * Throw QuotelyException for invalid commands.
 * `Command`: Perform data mutation, Ui navigation.
     * Executes specific application task based on user command.
         * Mutation on Quote, QuoteList, or Item.
         * Interact with external modules like PDFWriter for PDF Export.
         * Update QuotelyState to manage workflow context.
         * Uses Ui to print results or feedback to the user.
 * `Ui`:
     * Displays text-based output to the user.
     * Receive user input and return to Quotely.
 * `Data`: Store quote and item data.
 * `File storage`: Handle persistence of application data.
 * `Util`: Logger configuration

 The sequence diagram below shows the main loop which runs continuously in Quotely until an `exit` command is given by the user.